rubrikinc/welcome-to-rubrik-build/maintainers/guide/help-wanted.md

 - **Ready to Test**

   There should be existing tests that can be modified, or existing test cases fit to be copied.
 If the area of code doesn't have tests, before labeling the issue, add a test fixture.
 This prep often makes a great `help wanted` task!

-Related commands:

-- `/good-first-issue` : Adds the `good first issue` label to an issue.
-Also adds the `help wanted` label, if not already present.
-- `/remove-good-first-issue` : Removes the `good first issue` label from an issue.

 # Suggestions